JianLoong/jianloong.github.io/src/data/blog/statechart.md

     Pending --> [*]
 </div>

-Now we are at a stage, where we need to ask the clients more questions because, why would the ``placed`` state be needed in the first place?
-It seems to serve no purpose.
+## Questioning Assumptions

-Why not, the first state is ``pending``?
-And the only way for an order to be the ``pending`` state is when all the requirements are satisfied.
+At this stage, we should question our initial assumptions.
+Why do we need a `Placed` state at all?
+It seems to serve no clear purpose.
+Why not start directly with `Pending` when all requirements are satisfied?

-So, we just chuck away the ``placed`` state as it does nothing.
+Let's eliminate the unnecessary `Placed` state:

 <div class="mermaid" align="center" id="mermaid">
 stateDiagram-v2